Welles Crowther: Legacy

-At the National 9/11 Memorial, Crowther is memorialized at the South Pool, on Panel S-50.
+At the National September 11 Memorial, Crowther is memorialized at the South Pool, on Panel S-50.
 President Barack Obama, during his May 15, 2014, dedication of the museum, said of Crowther, "They didn't know his name.
 They didn't know where he came from.
 But they knew their lives had been saved by the man in the red bandana.
 He called for fire extinguishers to fight back the flames.
 He tended to the wounded.
 He led those survivors down the stairs to safety, and carried a woman on his shoulders down 17 flights.
 Then he went back.
 Back up all those flights.
 Then back down again, bringing more wounded to safety.
 Until that moment when the tower fell."
 One of Crowther's bandanas is on display at the museum.

 He was the subject of the 2017 feature documentary Man in Red Bandana.
 The film was narrated by Gwyneth Paltrow.

-The Premier Lacrosse League honors him though the Welles Crowther Humanitarian Award.
-The award is given to a player in the league who has made a meaningful impact in their community.
+The Premier Lacrosse League's Welles Crowther Humanitarian Award is given to a player in the league who has made a meaningful impact in their community.

+Welles Remy Crowther's bravery and selflessness have inspired numerous tributes.
+In 2024, Rockland County introduced a cyber detection dog named "Remy" in his honor.
+Remy, a black lab trained to detect electronic devices used in criminal activities, is one of only 100 "cyber dogs" in the United States.
+The dog, handled by Detective Tim Hayes, wears a red bandana, symbolizing Crowther's iconic red bandana worn during the 9/11 rescue efforts.
+This tribute not only honors Crowther's heroism but also continues his legacy in helping protect and serve through modern crime-fighting efforts in Rockland County.

+Aspire Park in Clinton, Tennessee, which opened in 2024, is home to a memorial statue dedicated to Welles Crowther.

+In October 2025, Dropkick Murphys released a song about Crowther, "A Hero Among Many", on their album For the People.
+The song was released as a single and music video on November 7, 2025 and the video features images and footage of Crowther supplied to the band by his mother, Alison Crowther, and his friends Tim Epstein, Amy Dewhurst and Pat McCavanagh.